ncontiero/dkcutter-django/README.md

 You'll be prompted for some values.
 Provide them, then a Django project will be created for you.

-**Warning**: After this point, change 'Nicolas Contiero <https://github.com/ncontiero>', etc to your own information.
+**Warning**: After this point, change 'Nicolas Contiero', etc to your own information.

 Answer the prompts with your own desired [options][options-url].
 For example: